Here are 10 cheaper alternatives to Centre Parcs in the UK so you can spend less on your family-friendly holiday and have just as much fun!

 You can do free activities like taking a splash in their heated indoor swimming pool, using the Trim Track obstacle course, heading to the playground, taking some relaxing woodland walks or setting off on the cycling trails.

 Reviews show how great the place is as it’s rated 9.4 out of 10 on reevoo.

-Price: a week stay in August will cost £1,315 for a family in a Haddon Classic Vogue 2 lodge.
+Price: a week’s stay in August will cost £1,649 for a family in a Haddon Classic Vogue 2 lodge.

 Ribby Hall Village, near Blackpool, is the only 5-star holiday village in the North West, according to VisitEngland.

-There are other activities for an additional charge, including the Wild Discovery which give you a chance to meet animals like tortoises, armadillos, and lemurs.
+There are other activities for an additional charge, including the Wild Discovery which gives you a chance to meet animals like tortoises, armadillos, and lemurs.

 Don’t want to pay for a holiday at all?
 Here’s how you can go on holiday for free.

-The cheapest break we found at Center Parcs was £1,828 for a family of four in August.
-How do other holidays compare?
-Well, cheaper…
+The cheapest break we found at Center Parcs was £2,398 for a family of four in the August school holidays.

 The cheapest to most expensive places like Centre Parcs are:

 - Real Family Holidays, Lake District – from £287